amandaguglieri/hackinglife/docs/enum4linux.md

 # enum4linux

 enum4linux is used to exploit [null session attacks](windows-null-session-attack.md) by using this PERL script.
-Esentially it does something similar to  [winfo](winfo.md) and [enum](enum.md).
+The [original tool](https://github.com/CiscoCXSecurity/enum4linux) was written in Perl and [rewritten by Mark Lowe in Python](https://github.com/cddmp/enum4linux-ng).
+Essentially it does something similar to  [winfo](winfo.md) and [enum](enum.md).

 ## Installation

 Preinstalled in kali.
 ## Basic commands

 ```bash